SamGorr/tscmf_system/memory-bank/implementation-summary.md

 - Entity relationships are maintained through foreign key constraints
 - Entities are identified by unique IDs in the database
 - Frontend maintains synchronization between local state and database

+### Combined Transaction Checks Implementation

+- Updated the transaction workflow to enable simultaneous execution of all checks from a single button:
+  - Changed the button text from "Continue to Sanction Check" to "Confirm Request Information"
+  - Modified the button functionality to trigger multiple checks at once (Sanction, Eligibility, Limits, Pricing)
+  - Implemented in-place check processing that keeps the user on the current page
+  - Added visual indicators for check progress and results

+- Enhanced the TransactionStepIndicator component:
+  - Added support for showing in-progress status with spinning icons
+  - Implemented visual feedback for check results (pass/warning states)
+  - Created status tracking for all four check types
+  - Updated the color system to show different states (in progress, pass, warning)

+- Technical changes:
+  - Added a `runAllChecks` function that simulates multiple simultaneous API calls
+  - Connected to the DashboardService to save check results to the backend
+  - Updated the transaction state to reflect check progress and results
+  - Passed the transaction data to the TransactionStepIndicator for real-time status updates

+- User experience improvements:
+  - Users remain on the current page during all checks
+  - Progress indicators clearly show which checks are running
+  - Final results are visually distinct, showing passed vs. warning states
+  - Navigation to detailed check pages is supported but not required

+This enhancement streamlines the transaction workflow by combining multiple checks into a single action, saving time and providing a clearer visualization of the transaction status.